Grain Bin Explosion Lawyer

 - Disregard for established safety protocols to minimize the risk of a grain bin explosion

-- Workers were not properly trained
+- Workers were not adequately trained

 - The grain bin itself was defective